fredericksilva/payshares.github.io/blog/_posts/2015-06-11-design-bounty.md

 Bounty Requirements:

-Design and submit a killer makeover for Payshares with a site powered by jekyll
+Design and submit a killer makeover for Payshares.co with a site powered by jekyll

 All inquiries should be directed to @payshares on Twitter